Rammsauer/greenwashing/README.md

     rule -- no shirts, no shoes.
 Seventh rule -- fights go on as long as they have to.
-And the eighth and final
+And the eighth and final rule -- if this is your first night
 </pre>